tainghiem09/Rainbow2024p4/README.md

 and a cute little Teddy Bear
 and a very ugly little Teddy Bear :(
-The ugly Teddy Bear was sadly looked down upon by the cute Teddy Bear
+The ugly Teddy Bear was sadly looked down upon by the cute Teddy Bear But the first Teddy Bear held his head high and proclaimed he was not ugly